tmarrs/json-at-work-examples/appendix-a/README.md

 * [+rbenv+](https://github.com/sstephenson/rbenv) + the `rails` gem

 ### Install Rails on Mac OS X and Linux
-I prefer RVM because it's easy to upgrade to switch between Ruby versions.
-These instructions work for Mac OS X and Linux.
+I prefer RVM because for Mac OS X and Linux because it's easy to upgrade to switch between Ruby versions.
 Install RVM by visiting the [RVM site](https://rvm.io/) and following the [installation instructions](https://rvm.io/rvm/install).

 Use RVM to install Ruby as follows:
 * See the available versions of Ruby